radovskyb/watcher/README.md

 - Watch folders recursively or non-recursively.
 - Choose to ignore dot files.
 - Notify the `os.FileInfo` of the file that the event is based on. e.g `Name`, `ModTime`, `IsDir`, etc.
+- Notify the full path of the file that the event is based on.
 - Trigger custom events.
 - Limit amount of events that can be received per watching cycle.
 - Choose to list the files being watched.